PaulKinlan/paul.kinlan.me/content/2021-04-05-are-developers-fixing-issues-identified-in-lighthouse.markdown

 ---
+date: 2021-04-04 01:30:29.419000+00:00
+draft: true
 slug: are-developers-fixing-issues-identified-in-lighthouse
-date: 2021-04-04T01:30:29.419Z
+summary: This post explores whether developers are actively addressing issues highlighted by Lighthouse performance audits.
+By analyzing HTTP Archive data and tracking Lighthouse scores over time, we aim to uncover potential improvements.
+While directly correlating specific fixes to Lighthouse test failures is challenging, we can investigate trends and infer the impact of Lighthouse on web development practices.
+A key consideration is the evolution of Lighthouse itself, such as changes to CPU performance calculations, which may affect the comparability of results over time.
+tags:
+- lighthouse
+- performance
+- httparchive
+- web development
+- metrics
+- analysis
 title: Are developers fixing the issue identified by lighthouse
-summary: We don't know yet, but we can use HTTP Archive to find out
-draft: true
-tags: [drafts]

 ---

 * Run HTTP Archive script